SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/configuring-storage.md

 A Persistent Volume (PV) is a storage resource in Kubernetes that is provisioned and managed independently from the Pods that use it.
 It provides a way to store data in a durable and persistent manner, even if the Pod that uses it is deleted or restarted.

-PVs are typically used to store data that needs to be preserved across Pod restarts or rescheduling, such as databases or file systems.
+PVs are typically used to store data that must be preserved across Pod restarts or rescheduling, such as databases or file systems.
 They can be backed by various storage technologies, such as local disks, network-attached storage (NAS), or cloud-based storage services.

 To use a PV in Kubernetes, you need to define a PersistentVolume object that describes the characteristics of the storage, such as capacity, access modes, and the storage provider-specific details.
 Once the PV is created, you can create a PersistentVolumeClaim object that requests a specific amount of storage with specific access requirements.
 The Persistent Volume Claim (PVC) binds to a matching PV, and the Pod can then use the PVC to mount the storage and access the data.